kennytilton/mxtodomvc/README.md

 * by recording reads property by property, a detailed dependency graph emerges so...
 * ...when mutations move the app forward, efficiency and consistency are guaranteed.
 #### Data integrity
-From the [Cells Manifesto](http://smuglispweeny.blogspot.com/2008/02/cells-manifesto.html),our definition of so-called *data integrity*:
+From the Common Lisp [Cells Manifesto](http://smuglispweeny.blogspot.com/2008/02/cells-manifesto.html), our definition of so-called *data integrity*:
 <blockquote>
 When application code assigns a new value to some input cell X, the Cells engine guarantees:
 <ul>
     <li>recomputation exactly once of all and only state affected by the change to X, directly or indirectly through some intermediate datapoint.
 Note that if A depends on B, and B depends on X, when B gets recalculated it may come up with the same value as before.
 In this case A is not considered to have been affected by the change to X and will not be recomputed;</li>
-    <li>recomputations, when they read other datapoints, must see only values current with the new value of X. Example: if A depends on B and X, and B depends on X, when X changes and A reads B and X to compute a new value, B must return a value recomputed from the new value of X;
+    <li>recomputations, when they read other datapoints, must see only values current with the new value of X. Example: if A depends directly on B *and* X, and B itself depends on X, then when X changes and A reads B and X to compute a new value, B must return a value recomputed from the new value of X;
     </li>
     <li> similarly, client observer callbacks must see only values current with the new value of X; and...</li>
     <li>...a corollary: should a client observer write to a datapoint Y, all the above must happen with values current with not just X, but also with the value of Y *prior* to the change to Y.</li>